 What is a Healthy Diet?

 Nutrition and what to eat can be a very confusing topic for many people.
 There are so many conflicting messages around what we should be eating, which food groups are good and which food groups are bad.
-There is so much information around nutrition these days, that many people give up on their healthy lifestyle as they are so confused around what they should actually be eating.
+There is so much information, that many people give up on their healthy lifestyle as they are so confused about what they should actually be eating.